Derivative of the exponential function

 Categories: exponentials differentiation

 This is an important result.
 It tells us that the exponential function is its own derivative.
-This means that we can use it to solve equations where the rate of x change is proportional to the value of x.
+This means that we can use it to solve equations where the rate of change of x is proportional to the value of x.

 Derivative of the exponential function